zarf-dev/zarf/docs/2-the-zarf-cli/100-cli-commands/zarf_dev_find-images.md

       --kube-version string         Override the default helm template KubeVersion when performing a package chart template --registry-url string         Override the ###ZARF_REGISTRY### value (default "127.0.0.1:31999") -p, --repo-chart-path string      If git repos hold helm charts, often found with gitops tools, specify the chart path, e.g. "/" or "/chart"
-      --why string                  Find the location of the image given as an argument and print it to the console.
+      --why string                  Prints the source manifest for the specified image
 ```

 ## Options inherited from parent commands